 - Remember that you might have starters on bye in a given week, but still have a high relative strength.
 This could occur because of favorable matchups, or it might be because you are projected to be missing less production than an average opponent will (your opponents have to deal with byes too).

-- DeMarco Murray is out in week 11, but your opponent will likely have comparable issues with byes.
+- Chris Johnson and Dennis Pitta are out in week 11, but your opponent will likely have comparable issues with byes.

 Potential Free AgentsListed in order of preference.
 We don't know exactly who is available in your league, but here is a list of players who might be available and could be upgrades over some of your depth players, listed in order of preference.
 Your players are listed in red for comparison.
 Players who might not mesh well with the bye weeks of your key players are grayed out.